Discreet Confidential Consultation (213) 374-3952

 With the #MeToo hashtag movement in full swing, law enforcement and prosecutors across LA County and the country are evaluating whether to file criminal charges against people accused of doing specific sexual harassment-related activities.

 In criminal defense, sexual harassment is not a typically used term.
 This term is used in civil suits and a civil context as far as the workforce goes.
-People in authority abuse their position of authority to do sexually motivated activities towards others and take advantage of their position of authority.
+People in authority abuse their position of authority to do sexually motivated activities toward others and take advantage of their position of authority.

 This has now come to the forefront, and many people are being investigated and prosecuted for sex-related offenses under the context of sexual harassment.